Phillips Potato House

 Phillips Potato House is a historic potato house located near Laurel, Sussex County, Delaware.
 It one of the last surviving examples of its building type.
 It was built about 1900, and is a two-story, balloon frame structure on a concrete foundation and with a gable roof.
-It measures 24 feet by 29 feet, and is sheathed in green asbestos shingles over original weatherboards.
+It measures 24 feet by 29 feet, and at the time of designation to the National Register of Historic Places was sheathed in green asbestos shingles over original weatherboards.

+The Philips potato house was restored around 2015.

 It was placed on the National Register of Historic Places in 1990.